nBhabish/US-Natural-Gas-Demand-Forecast/README.md

 # Results

-After preforming pre-forecast diagnostics, we then decided to split the data into training and testing set.
+- After preforming pre-forecast diagnostics, we then decided to split the data into training and testing set.
 We decided to fit the models to the training set and evaluate their performance on the testing set.

-So, after evaluating ARIMA, AUTO ARIMA, PROPHET, ETS, TBATS, STLM ETS, and STLM ARIMA, we observed that AUTO ARIMA outperformed the rest of the models on the testing set.
+- After evaluating ARIMA, AUTO ARIMA, PROPHET, ETS, TBATS, STLM ETS, and STLM ARIMA, we observed that AUTO ARIMA outperformed the rest of the models on the testing set.
 It can also be verified from the plot below

 <img src = "01_plots/model_performance.png">

-We also observed that TBATS and ETS did not really picked up the dipping patterns that well.
+- We also observed that TBATS and ETS did not really picked up the dipping patterns that well.

 <img src = "01_plots/forecasting_testing_splits.png">

-Since, we had skipped resampling and tuning, we decided to use all the models to see how they would forecast.
+- Since, we skipped resampling and tuning, we decided to use all the models to see how they would forecast.
 Before moving on to forecasting procedures, we decided to refit all the calibrated models on the `data_prep_tbl`(didn't include the dates to be forecasted), since recent timestamps are very essential for time series forecasting.

-After refitting the models, we decided to use the data separated for forecasting to forecast the natural gas demand in the United States for next 24 months.
+- After refitting the models, we decided to use the data separated for forecasting to forecast the natural gas demand in the United States for next 24 months.
 One of the ARIMA models also got updated after refitting it to the `(training + testing - forecast)` data.

-Both ARIMA models forecast seemed to stand out, however we decided to stick to `ARIMA(1,1,1)(2,1,1)[12]` model that preformed great on the testing set.
+- Both ARIMA models forecast seemed to stand out, however we decided to stick to `ARIMA(1,1,1)(2,1,1)[12]` model that preformed great on the test set.
 It also seemed to capture the spikes pretty well and follow the trend while being stationary.
 Another reason why we thought it gave us a better forecast was because it also accounted for the drop in demand after 2020.

 <img src = "01_plots/auto_arima_forecast.png">

-The plot below shows all models forecast.
+- The plot below shows all models forecast.

 <img src = "01_plots/all_models_forecast.png">

 # Post-Forecast Diagnostics

-We decided to plot in-sample and out-of-sample residuals for all the models to see if we were able to capture all the patterns from the data.
+- We decided to plot in-sample and out-of-sample residuals for all the models to see if we were able to capture patterns from the data.

 <img src = "01_plots/residual_in_sample.png">

-From the plot, doing an eye test, we can see the residuals being centered around 0.
+- From the plot, doing an eye test, we can see the residuals being centered around 0.

 <img src = "01_plots/residual_out_sample.png">